bootstrap Autotools initialization script

 to the make command for building the source.

--clean Removes all of the configure support files created by
+Removes all of the configure support files created by

 autotools.
 Specifying a configuration name will remove